Interdisciplinary research and technological impact: Evidence from biomedicine: Discussion

+Second, our work contributes to the sparse, yet emerging literature on the relationship between interdisciplinarity and university-industry interactions, considering that the vast majority of cited science is contributed by universities and companies are dominant assignees of citing patents \citep{Ke-analysis-2020}.
+Previous studies in this stream have argued that scientists whose research spans multiple disciplines are well positioned to engage in university-industry interactions \citep{Giuliani2010who, Rijnsoever2008resource}.
+Empirical evidence has also suggested the relationship between scientist's IDR orientation and their interaction with industry \citep{Este-relation-2019}.
+Our work focuses instead on individual research works, offering both theoretical argument and empirical scrutiny about IDR and its industry relevance.

+Third, our work adds to the literature about the contribution of science to technology.
+The question of how scientific research can contribute to technological development has long been an important one in innovation studies.
+Extant literature has answered this question from the perspectives of institutional factors facilitating technology transfer \citep{Debackere-role-2005, Gregorio-why-2003, Cockburn-public-1996, Gambardella-competitive-1992} and scientific capacity of technologies.
+This work explores intrinsic characteristics of science itself, aligning with other previous works \citep{Ke-tech-2020}.

+Our work may also carry implications for research policy.
+First, given the persistently strong associations between IDR and technological impact, policy encouragement of continuous fostering and supporting IDR seems important.
+These may include providing interdisciplinary training to early-career researchers, funding programs supporting cross-disciplinary collaborations, creating a collegial atmosphere that supports researchers with interdisciplinary background, and establishing better promotion criteria suitable for career progression of IDR researchers.

-Second, the effects of different aspects of IDR on technological impact revealed from our analysis are distinct from previous studies that examined the relationship between IDR and scientific impact.
+Second, the differentiated relationships between different aspects of IDR and technological impact revealed from our study are not entirely the same as the effects of IDR on scientific impact found in previous studies \citep{Yegros-interdisc-2015, Wang-impact-2015}.
 This may suggest more sophisticated policies.
-One one hand, our results resonate with those previous works that found variety is positively associated with scientific impact.
+Specifically, one one hand, our results indicate a positive effect of variety on technological impact, which resonates with previous works that found variety is positively associated with scientific impact.
 From this perspective, policymakers may encourage cross-disciplinary research.
-On the other hand, the positive relationship between balance and technological impact contrasts with its negative effect on scientific impact.
+On the other hand, the positive relationship between balance and technological impact contrasts with the negative effect of balance on scientific impact.
 The negative linkage between balance and scientific impact indicates that one effective consideration to yield scientific impact is to root research in one discipline and in the meantime, source from diverse other disciplines.
 Such a strategy, however, may be less effective to generate technological impact, which requires drawing knowledge from different disciplines evenly.
-In addition, the negative association between disparity and the likelihood of technological impact may point to policy encouragement of IDR across closely related disciplines.
-This effect turns into play because integrating disciplines can generate research that is useful to technologies.